Multi-Task Federated Learning for Personalised Deep Neural Networks in Edge Computing: Introduction

 Deep Neural Networks (DNNs) for Machine Learning (ML) are becoming increasingly popular for their huge range of potential applications, ease of deployment, and state-of-the-art performance.
 Training DNNs in supervised learning, however, can be computationally expensive and require an enormous amount of training data, especially with the trend of increasing DNN size.
 The use of DNNs in MEC has typically involved collecting data from mobile phones/IoT devices/SNs, performing training in the cloud, and then deploying the model at the edge.
 Concerns about data privacy, however, mean that users are increasingly unwilling to upload their potentially sensitive data, raising the question about how these models will be trained.

 Federated Learning (FL) \cite{FedLearnChallenges} opens new horizons for ML at the edge.
-In FL, participating clients\footnote{Throughout the paper, we refer to ``users'' as the people/institutions/etc. that generate data and choose to participate in FL. ``Workers'' or ``clients'' refers to the devices that participate in the actual FL process.} collaboratively train an ML model (typically DNNs), without revealing their private data.
+In FL, participating clients collaboratively train an ML model (typically DNNs), without revealing their private data.
 McMahan \textit{et al.} \cite{FedAvgPaper} published an initial investigation into FL with the \textit{Federated Averaging} (FedAvg) algorithm.
 FedAvg works by initialising a model at a coordinating server before distributing this model to clients.
 These clients perform a round of training on their local datasets and push their new models to the server.
 The server averages these models together before sending the new aggregated model to the clients for the next round of training.
+We refer to the people/institutions/etc. that own data for FL as `users', and to the devices that actually participate in FL as `clients'.

 FL is a very promising approach for distributed ML in situations where data cannot be uploaded for protecting clients' privacy.
 Therefore, FL is well suited for real-world scenarios such as analysing sensitive healthcare data \cite{BrainTorrent} \cite{FLPatientClustering}, next-word prediction on mobile keyboards \cite{GBoard}, and content-recommendation \cite{FLReccomendation}.
 However, FL presents multiple unique challenges: